Crowd4SDG/crowdnalysis/README.md

 `CmdStanPy` will be installed automatically as a dependency.
 However, this package requires the installation of the `CmdStan` command-line interface too.
 This can be done via executing the `install_cmdstan` utility that comes with `CmdStanPy`.
-Install the version `2.26.1` as this is the latest version we have tested crowdnalysis with.
+We recommend installing the version `2.26.1` as this is the latest version we have tested crowdnalysis with.
 See related [docs](https://mc-stan.org/cmdstanpy/installation.html) for  more information.

 `$ install_cmdstan -v 2.26.1`